skstuder/fantasy-analysizer/README.md

 Deployed with netlify: https://pulpfantasypointpotiental.netlify.app/

 Pulpmx fantasy motocross utilizes a handicap scoring system that can be intimidating for beginners.
 This project shows the point potential for each handicap and allstar status possibility.
+This site has gotten used quite a bit by pulpmx fantasy players and has been used and posted on the official fantasy instagram story which was a cool accomplishment, one of the first fun projects i've made that has been a useful tool.

 ## Build Setup